Brian-Wuest/MC-Repurpose/README.md

             * 3 potatoes.
             * 3 carrots.
             * Full set of leather armor.
+			* Full stack of cobblestone
+			* Full stack of dirt
+			* 3 Oak saplings
         * Outside torches.
 There will be multiple torches on each wall.
             * If the ceiling is flat there will be multiple torches on the roof.
         * If the ceiling is vaulted it will have 1 torch at it's peak.